ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 =--

+This is striking, as at the same time precisely this [[adjoint triple]] is also an abstract axiomatization of [[gauge theory]] in [[physics]].
+This is discussed for instance at _[[differential cohomology hexagon]]_.

 ##### B. Specificirendes Ma&#223; / Specifying measure

 ###### (a) Die Regel / The Rule

-* {#725} &#167;725 Die Regel oder der Maa&#223;stab, von dem schon gesprochen worden, ist zun&#228;chst als eine an sich bestimmte Gr&#246;&#223;e, welche Einheit gegen ein Quantum ist, das eine besondere Existenz ist, an einem andern Etwas, als das Etwas der Regel ist, existirt,&#8212;an ihr gemessen, d. i. als Anzahl jener Einheit bestimmt wird.
+> {#725} &#167;725 Die Regel oder der Maa&#223;stab, von dem schon gesprochen worden, ist zun&#228;chst als eine an sich bestimmte Gr&#246;&#223;e, welche Einheit gegen ein Quantum ist, das eine besondere Existenz ist, an einem andern Etwas, als das Etwas der Regel ist, existirt,&#8212;an ihr gemessen, d. i. als Anzahl jener Einheit bestimmt wird.
 Diese Vergleichung ist ein &#228;u&#223;erliches Thun, jene Einheit selbst eine willk&#252;rliche Gr&#246;&#223;e, die ebenso wieder als Anzahl (der Fu&#223; als eine Anzahl von Zollen) gesetzt werden kann.
 Aber das Maa&#223; ist nicht nur &#228;u&#223;erliche Regel, sondern als specifisches ist es die&#223;, sich an sich selbst zu seinem Andern zu verhalten, das ein Quantum ist.

-* &#167;725 The rule or standard $[$ gauge $]$, which has already been mentioned, is in the first place an intrinsically determinate magnitude which is a unit with reference to a quantum having a particular existence in a something other than the something of the rule; this other something is measured by the rule, i.e. is determined as an amount of the said unit.
+> &#167;725 The rule or standard $[$ gauge $]$, which has already been mentioned, is in the first place an intrinsically determinate magnitude which is a unit with reference to a quantum having a particular existence in a something other than the something of the rule; this other something is measured by the rule, i.e. is determined as an amount of the said unit.
 This comparison is an external act, the unit itself being an arbitrary magnitude which in turn can equally be treated as an amount (the foot as an amount of inches).
 But measure is not only an external rule; as a specifying measure its nature is to be related in its own self to an other which is a quantum.

 ###### (b) Das specificirende Ma&#223; / Specifying Measure